 Carnival’s Princess Cruises, Holland America are set to restart U.S. cruises this summer

-Carnival Cruise Line, Princess Cruises and Holland America Line will resume voyages in the U.S. this summer, starting with Alaska sailings.
+Cruises from Seattle to Alaska are set to return this summer after federal lawmakers cleared the way for sailings that have been on hold since the onset of the coronavirus pandemic.

-Carnival Corporation on Thursday announced that its three cruise lines will begin seven-day excursions — from Seattle, Washington, to Alaska — in July.
+Carnival Corporation on Thursday announced that three of its cruise lines — Carnival Cruise Line, Princess Cruises and Holland America Line — will begin seven-day excursions from Seattle, Washington, to Alaska in July.

+Proof of vaccination will be required, the companies said Thursday.
+Decisions about masks, social distancing and precise quarantine procedures are still to come.

+Cruise ships became early emblems of the pandemic when outbreaks aboard ships last year stranded crews and passengers on board for weeks.
+This spring, the CDC has been working on guidelines to allow cruise ships to resume operations.

 “We are excited to once again serve our guests from the U.S., and we express our deep gratitude to all national, state and local officials who have worked collaboratively with us, the CDC and our entire industry to make this possible,” said Arnold Donald, CEO of Carnival Corporation, in a statement.